decentralized-identity/ion/install-guide.md

 npm run build
 ```

+> NOTE: You must run `npm run build` everytime a confiuration JSON file is modified.

-## 5. Run Sidetree Bitcoin micro-service
+## 5. Run Sidetree Bitcoin microservice
 ```
 npm run bitcoin
 ```
-Bitcoin may fail to start until your Bcoin node has blocks past the ION genesis block.
-Please wait and try again later.
+This service will fail to start until your Bcoin node has blocks past the ION genesis block.
+Please wait and try again later if this happens.

-## 6. Run Sidetree IPFS micro-service
+## 6. Run Sidetree IPFS microservice

 Start a new console and run the following commands:
 ```
 npm run ipfs
 ```

 ## 7. Run Sidetree core service

 Start a new console and run the following commands: